Prithwish2025/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-It's a mini project of developing Tic Tac Toe Game
+It's a mini project of Tic Tac Toe Game using HTML, CSS and JavaScript